hihihippp/scottsievert.github.io/src/source/_posts/2014-05-18-speckle-and-lasers.markdown

 $$\textrm{APWS}(\theta_x, \theta_y) = \mathcal{F}\left\{ U(x,y) \right\}\rvert_{f_x = \theta_x/\lambda}$$

 The wall which the laser is shining on is not smooth and perfectly flat.
-It's rough, and the distance adds a phase difference between two waves.
+It's rough, and the distance adds a phase difference between two waves[^2].
 Through the [Drunkard's Walk][rand] and the angular plane wave spectrum, if we could obtain every angle, the laser spot wouldn't have any speckle.
 Our eyes are finite in size, so we can't obtain every angle or frequency.